A Guide to Amazon Indexing & How to Check Your Keyword Indexing

 A finite number of words are used for indexing on your listing.
 You want to make sure that you are using focused keywords to attract potential buyers.

-Being indexed means that typing the keyword into the search bar on Amazon will bring up your product on the search results.
-It ensures that your product is in the results when a potential buyer looks up the keyword.
+Being indexed means that typing the keyword into the search bar on Amazon will bring up your product somewhere the search results for that query.

-For example, if you index for fuzzy slippers, then your product will be in the search results when a buyer looks for fuzzy slippers on Amazon.
+For example, if you index for fuzzy slippers, your product will be in the search results when a buyer looks for fuzzy slippers on Amazon.

+You could be position 1 or position 257, but your product is a result for that search term.

 Keyword Indexing